 Controlled burning of slash piles is a form of fire mitigation designed to keep forests healthy and prevent dangerous wildfires through safely burning cut vegetation from defensible space/forest health work.

 Who will be performing the work?

-The City uses qualified wildfire professionals.
+The City uses qualified wildfire professionals and foresters.
 This year you may see employees from Alpine Forestry.